rickhelmus/patRoon/paper.md

 MS similarity (\autoref{fig:TPworkflow}D) is calculated, without a predefined parent list, from spectral match and/or equivalence of spectral annotations.
 Spectral match compares MS fragment spectra (MS/MS) with a cosine or Jaccard index similarity score [@Stein1994].
 This was largely implemented in `C++` to allow efficient comparison of large numbers of spectra (typically thousands).
-The calculation can be adjusted by (1) pre-treatment of spectra, e.g. with peak count and intensity thresholds, (2) weight assignment to intensity and _m/z_ data, and (3) shifting TP spectra to highlight equal neutral losses [@Watrous2012;@Scholle2017].
+The calculation can be adjusted by (1) pre-treatment of spectra, e.g., with peak count and intensity thresholds, (2) weight assignment to intensity and _m/z_ data, and (3) shifting TP spectra to highlight equal neutral losses [@Watrous2012;@Scholle2017].
 Furthermore, combining matched mass peaks from shifted and non-shifted spectra was implemented for similarity calculation of equivalent fragments _and_ neutral losses.
 MS similarity from